Getting Started in Jerry's Colonies

 Placing a Blueprint

-Select a blueprint, position the preview outline in the world, and confirm to instantly build.
+Select a blueprint, position the preview outline in the world, and confirm to build.
 You have a short preview window to cancel the placement.
-If you don't like where it is, you have one more chance to undo it
+If you don't like where it is, you have one more chance to undo it.

-Here's a city I built using several different blueprints.
+Here's a city built using several different blueprints to demonstrate the potential of combining multiple structures:

 Marauder Attacks

-Marauders are very dangerous event like plagues where hostile NPCs (Marauders) arrive by hot-air balloon and assault your colony — first from the air, then on the ground.
+Marauders are very dangerous events where hostile NPCs arrive by hot-air balloon and assault your colony — first from the air, then on the ground.

 What are Marauders?